iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

     20  32
 ```

 Here, max is `32` which is the right-most node in the tree.
+Therefore, keep moving to the right child of current node until there is no right child to visit.

 #### Min